- Guide Map

 The closest restrooms are located between Gaston's Tavern and Bon Jour Village Gifts.
 There also are restrooms in the Storybook Circus area.

-Snow White is expected to greet guests near the mine train, but until it opens, the original Disney Princess meets visitors in Town Square at the front of the park.
+Snow White will greet guests in the Princess Fairytale Hall, but until it opens, the original Disney Princess meets visitors in Town Square at the front of the park.

 Guests can meet one other Disney Princess in the Enchanted Forest section of Fantasyland.
 Belle is the star of Enchanted Tales with Belle, just inside the Castle Courtyard gates.
 To meet her, visitors must go through the attraction and volunteer for a small role in a production in Beast's library.
 They will interact with Belle and have their photos taken with her.
 No autographs are given at this location.